ipcsystems/wadl-stylesheet/README.txt

             etc., etc.
         </wadl:application>

-    The stylesheet has been tested with IE 7, Firefox 4, Chrome 10 and Apache Xalan 2.7.1.
-Note that links for external XML schema types (http://www.w3.org/TR/xmlschema-2) do not work in Firefox 4.
-Also, IE and Chrome don't process the XSL if the wadl is opened locally through a file URL.
-Serve it up over HTTP.
+    The stylesheet has been tested with IE 9, Firefox 12, Chrome 21 and Apache Xalan 2.7.1 on Windows 7 and Safari and Chrome 21 on iOS 5.1.1.
+Note that links for external XML schema types do not work in Firefox.
+Also, Chrome doesn't process the XSL if the wadl is opened locally through a file URL.
+Serve it up over HTTP(s) to Chrome.

     The stylesheet works with the current WADL W3C Submission (http://www.w3.org/Submission/wadl/) whose namespace is http://wadl.dev.java.net/2009/02.
 If you need it to work with the original namespace, http://research.sun.com/wadl/2006/10, simply change the stylesheet's document element's wadl namespace, as follows: